What Can I Do with a Degree in Turf Management?

 Courses in Turf Grass Management

-Students who major in turf grass science take a variety of courses that relate to plant biology, chemistry, business management and communication.
-For example, some course topics include turf grass varieties and breeds, plant nutrition and soil fertility.
-Business courses in management, accounting, business law and human resources prepare graduates for leadership roles within the profession.
-Also, classes that emphasize the development of good written and verbal communication skills help future turf managers to convey both technical and practical concepts of turf management to a variety of stakeholders.
+Students who major in turf grass science take a variety of courses that relate to plant biology, chemistry, business management, and communication.
+For example, some course topics include turf grass varieties and breeds, plant nutrition, and soil fertility.
+Business courses in management, accounting, business law, and human resources prepare graduates for leadership roles within their respective fields.
+Additionally, classes that emphasize the development of effective written and verbal communication skills enable future turf managers to convey both technical and practical concepts of turf management to a diverse range of stakeholders.

 Turf Management Job Options

-A turf management degree opens up doors in careers like golf course superintendent, grounds maintenance supervisor and professional tree trimmer.
+A turf management degree opens up doors in careers like golf course superintendent, grounds maintenance supervisor, and professional tree trimmer.
 Golf course superintendents are responsible for all aspects of the operations and maintenance of golf courses.
-Their duties include installation and maintenance of turf, managing property assets, controlling budgets and overseeing people.
+Their duties include the installation and maintenance of turf, managing property assets, controlling budgets, and overseeing people.
 Turf science degree courses can also be used as educational credits towards the Golf Course Superintendents Association of America’s certification for golf course superintendents.
 Grounds maintenance supervisors oversee the sowing of sod, decorative plants, trees and shrubs for businesses and private residences.
-They also are employed with cities and counties for the maintenance of public parks.
-After some years of hands on experience working within the industry, many turf science graduates can start their own lawn care maintenance or tree trimming businesses.
+Cities and counties also employ them to maintain public parks.
+After gaining several years of hands-on experience in the industry, many turf science graduates can start their own lawn care maintenance or tree trimming businesses.

 Issues Faced by Turf Managers

 A significant issue faced by turf managers and their work crews is the exposure to chemical pesticides and fertilizers.
-While these chemicals result in pristine landscapes when applied properly, they also can cause health issues for workers and negatively impact the surrounding environment.
-However, there are turf science programs that expose students to organic turf grass management techniques and low impact pesticide use like Tufts University and Rutgers University respectively.
+While these chemicals result in pristine landscapes when applied appropriately, they can also cause health issues for workers and negatively impact the surrounding environment.
+However, there are turf science programs that expose students to organic turfgrass management techniques and low-impact pesticide use, such as those at Tufts University and Rutgers University.

 Conclusion on Turf Management Job Options

-Ideal turf managers have mastered the science behind grass growth, cutting and landscape pruning, but they also have an understanding of how the turf is supposed to be used.
-For example, those who play golf and understand the technical side of how the golf course’s grass is supposed to be maintained can determine any modifications that are needed to turf management activities when the turf does not support optimal sport performance.
+Ideal turf managers have mastered the science behind grass growth, cutting, and landscape pruning, but they also have an understanding of how the turf is supposed to be used.
+For example, golfers who understand the technical aspects of maintaining a golf course’s grass can identify any necessary modifications to turf management activities when the turf does not support optimal sports performance.

 Related: